 context.ExecuteQuery();

-Now, we will see how we can update list title and description using SharePoint .Net managed client object model (CSOM).
+Now, we will see how we can update the list title and description using SharePoint .NET managed client object model (CSOM).

 ClientContext context = new ClientContext(“http://WebSiteUrl”);